How Many Students Make it to Graduation Day?

 Will You Graduate From Argosy University - Denver On Time?

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Argosy University - Denver.

-Out of the 129 undergraduate students at Argosy University - Denver, 3 (about 2%) are considered first-time/full-time degree seekers.
+Out of the 47 degree seeking undergraduates new to Argosy University - Denver in 2016, 3 (about 6%) are considered first-time/full-time .

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Argosy University - Denver may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.